-Watch Novak Djokavic in slow motion, as he hits topspin forehands.
+Watch Novak Djokavic hit a slow-motion topspin forehands.
 The motion of the racket is up through the ball, strings are slightly down, and his racket head makes contact in front of his wrist as he whips it around the ball.

 If you want more topspin on your forehand, then you have to focus on two things.
 The first key to this is making sure you’re hitting around the outside of the ball.

 To do this, you might need to close your stance a little by bringing your left foot around and swinging earlier to make sure your strings are getting around the right side of the ball.
 You’ll also need to lead with your racket head instead of your wrist (see image further down the page of Roger Federer).

 The second key to this is making sure the racket’s trajectory up, but still through the ball.
 The easiest way to fix this is by dropping your racket lower on your backswing.
 It will force you to swing up more.

-You may need to make your grip more western that your current forehand grip (see the section on forehand grip above).
+You may need to make your forehand grip more western that your current grip.

 Advanced players typically have topspin down, and are able to place the ball well on the court.
 If you’re this type of player, then you’re probably looking to add more power and spin to your forehand in a faster-paced game.